The Biological Sciences Department at the University at Albany offers three unique undergraduate degree programs:

 The Biological Sciences Department at the University at Albany offers graduate programs leading to Ph.D. and Master’s degrees in Biology as well as a Professional Science Management Certificate program that allow students to participate in research while preparing for successful careers around the world.

 Each graduate program offers “core” areas of focus.
-The Ph.D. program in Biology offers focuses in Molecular, Cellular, Developmental, and Neural Biology (MCDN) and Ecology and Evolutionary Biology (EEB); the Master’s program in Biology offers master’s degrees in Forensic Biology and Biological Sciences; and the certificate program offers a Professional Science Management Certificate in Forensic Biology.
+The Ph.D. program in Biology focuses on Molecular, Cellular, Developmental, and Neural Biology (MCDN); the Master’s program in Biology offers master’s degrees in Forensic Biology and Biological Sciences; and the certificate program offers a Professional Science Management Certificate in Forensic Biology.

 The faculty and students in the Department of Biological Sciences at UAlbany are actively engaged in research in a highly-diverse variety of research topics and projects addressing a spectrum of issues of interest and concern to the scientific and general community.